kohei-us/mdds/doc/multi_type_vector.rst

 which, when executed, takes quite sometime to complete.
-This particular example exposes one weakness that multi_type_vector has; because it needs to first look up the position of the block with operate with, and that lookup *always* start from the first block, the time it takes to find the correct block increases as the number of blocks goes up.
+This particular example exposes one weakness that multi_type_vector has; because it needs to first look up the position of the block to operate with, and that lookup *always* starts from the first block, the time it takes to find the correct block increases as the number of blocks goes up.
 This example demonstrates the worst case scenario of such lookup complexity since it always inserts the next value at the last block position.

 Fortunately, there is a simple solution to this which the following code demonstrates::